jerryfletcher21/roboauto/README.md

 ## Configuration

-Copy config/config.ini to ~/.config/roboauto/config.ini and edit it.
+Copy `config/config.ini` to `~/.config/roboauto/config.ini` and edit it.

-Create scripts lightning-node and message-notification in ~/.config/roboauto/, some examples are in data/
+Create scripts `lightning-node` and `message-notification` in `~/.config/roboauto/`, some examples are in `data/`

-lightning-node should support 3 actions:
+`lightning-node` should support 3 actions:
 * check: takes an invoice and an amount and exits with an error status if the invoice is not for the correct amount
 * pay: takes an invoice and a label and pays the invoice
 * invoice: takes an amount and a label, create the invoice and prints it to stdout

-message-notification takes an event and a message, and should send a message notification.
+`message-notification` takes an event and a message, and should send a message notification.

 If you use core lightning and simplex for notifications: